Swiss citizenship: Getting a Swiss passport or Swiss permanent residency

-After 10 years of living in Switzerland, or less in certain situations, foreigners can apply for either Swiss citizenship or permanent residency.
+Foreigners can get Swiss citizenship after 12 years of living in Switzerland, or less in certain situations, or opt for Swiss permanent residency.

 Different requirements apply depending on your nationality; processes are easier for European nationals while third-national citizens can apply for citizenship after a certain number of years of living continuously in Switzerland, depending on their circumstances.
 Foreigners typically qualify for Swiss citizenship after 12 years of residence or for permanent residence after 10 years, although there are shorter paths to becoming Swiss for those married to Swiss nationals, second generation child residents and certain people born in Switzerland.